- Must be a registered, full-time student at the University of Toronto for the 2023-24 academic year in good academic standing

 - Think about questions you want to ask the interview team

-- Visit the Career Centre or UC Success Centre for cover letter, resume, and interview tips
+- Visit the Career Centre or UC Success Commons for cover letter, resume, and interview tips

 - Attend an Information Session.
 See details below:

 "So You Want To Be A Don or CoCo" - Information Sessions